 - Don’t focus on the numbers!
 Focus your energy on improvement and understanding rather than the concept of a high grade.
 You don’t want your worries to distract you from studying when you could be working toward your education goals!

 Anxiety about problem-solving skills

 Having good problem-solving skills is important, especially as you take on more difficult courses throughout your education.
-The courses I am taking this semester are pushing me to further develop these skills outside of class so that I can apply them in class without any issue.
+The courses I am taking this semester are pushing me to further develop these skills outside of class so that I can apply them in class without any issues.

-I wasn’t totally prepared at first and questioned how I could improve and refine these skills without the help of an advisor, but I had a few tricks up my sleeve:
+I wasn’t prepared at first and questioned how I could improve and refine these skills without the help of an advisor, but I had a few tricks up my sleeve: